Julmgc/julmgc.github.io/_posts/2025-10-16-arp-spoofing.md

   > While these do not stop ARP spoofing itself, they protect data confidentiality and integrity — making it much harder for an attacker to harvest useful information even if they intercept traffic.

 ---

-✅ **Pro tip:** Layer your defenses.
-Combine switch-level protections with endpoint monitoring and encryption for maximum resilience against ARP-based man-in-the-middle attacks.